 Tamping refers to pushing down on the ground coffee beans to create the dense block needed to make espresso, The small, circular press used to do this is called a tamper.

 A portafilter looks kind of like an ice cream scoop.
-It has handle and a circular basket where ground coffee is inserted and then tamped.
+It has a handle and a circular basket where ground coffee is inserted and then tamped.
 The portafilter then locks into the espresso machine for brewing.

 Filter baskets are small filters that are placed within the portafilter.
 Depending on how much or what type of espresso you're making, some semi-automatic machines come with different filter baskets for different situations.

-Cream is the light brown, slightly foamy layer that appears at the top of a freshly brewed espresso shot.
+Crema is the light brown, slightly foamy layer that appears at the top of a freshly brewed espresso shot.
 This is often lauded as a sign of a great shot as it indicates fresh beans with a good content of fats and oils.
 This is true if it is proper crema, which is the result of CO2 outgassing from the beans (which only occurs if they've been freshly roasted) and emulsification of the fats and oils (a high fat and oil content is indicative of beans that were roasted properly).
-However, many others claim that a crema like layer of foam can be created by a number of different variables, and therefore is not a definite indication of quality.
+However, many others claim that a crema-like layer of foam can be created by a number of different variables, and therefore is not a definite indication of quality.
 Regardless of its origins, many people enjoy the texture that is added from this foamy top layer.